A Monster Calls: Plot

 Thirteen-year-old Conor O'Malley awakens from the same nightmare he has been experiencing for the past few months, "the one with the darkness and the wind and the screaming."

 At 12:07 AM, seven minutes after midnight, a voice calls to him from outside his bedroom window, which overlooks an old church and its graveyard sheltered by a yew tree.
 Walking to the window, Conor meets the monster who called, a towering mass of branches and leaves formed in a human shape from the yew tree.
 The monster is intrigued that Conor is not afraid of it and insists that Conor summoned it.
 The monster claims to be a version of the Green Man and warns that it will tell Conor three true stories, after which Conor must tell a story of his own, about the events of his nightmare.

-Between its tales, which aim to demonstrate the complications inherent in humans, it is revealed that Conor's mother is undergoing chemotherapy and has been afflicted with terminal cancer for the past year.
+Between its tales, which aim to demonstrate the complications inherent in humans, it is revealed that Conor's mother is undergoing treatment and has been afflicted with a terminal illness for the past year.
 Conor is isolated and alone.
-His flaky father uses his new family in the United States as an excuse to be detached and unsupportive.
+His father uses his new family in the United States as an excuse to be detached and unsupportive.
 His distant relationship with his pushy and cold grandmother provides no comfort either.
 Conor is a victim of bullying at school and he has distanced himself from all social contact other than that of the monster.
 As the story progresses, his mother's condition worsens and Conor's encounters with the monster have escalating consequences.
 The story also mentions an alleged "Pit Monster" and "Sky Monster".

 At the end of the book the reader finds out why the monster has been coming and about the nightmare Conor fears: Conor holds onto his mother's arms, gripping her tightly as she is about to fall off a cliff.
 Conor loosens his grip, lets his mother fall purposely, though he could have held on to her longer.
 The monster came for Conor to confess the truth to his mother about how he wanted her to die so she did not have to suffer and he would not feel isolated, and ending the pain for both of them.
 By doing so, Conor could finally let his mother go.
 At 12:07 am, the time the monster usually arrived, Conor's mother died.